-Office location or Online: Online through Canvas and optional Zoom hours Office hours: I will check messaging daily and can arrange Zoom or be "live" during messaging if you want an immediate interaction session.
+Office location: Online through Canvas Office hours: I will check messaging daily and can arrange Zoom or be "live" during messaging if you want an immediate interaction session.
 Use the Canvas Inbox for messaging.
 Phone number: 707-476-4224 Email address: dave-bazard@redwoods.edu (only use this for non-class communication).